-A design can be drawn up for your steel building remotely, and the prefabrication happens off-site, but what about when the metal hits the turf?
-Site preparation is an aspect of metal building construction that dictates how smoothly your project goes and even how long your structure will last.
+A design can be drawn up for your steel building remotely.
+And the prefabrication happens off-site.
+But what about when the metal hits the turf?
+Site preparation is an aspect of metal building construction that dictates how smoothly your project goes.
+It even dictates how long your structure will last.
 Surveys and permits are only the start.
-There are things you can do yourself as the property owner to prepare a site, and there are steps you will probably want to leave to the professionals.
+There are things you can do yourself as the property owner to prepare a site.
+However, there are steps you will probably want to leave to the professionals.
 Keep reading for our site preparation tips for metal building construction.

 Can You DIY, or Should You Get Help?

 If it’s too big a job to take on yourself, you can always choose to hire local contractors to handle the various aspects of site preparation for your metal building.
-In that case, be prepared to spend time vetting these contractors and staying on top of the project so it’s completed on time.
-Otherwise, your installation will be delayed.
+In that case, prepare to spend time vetting these contractors and staying on top of the project for a timely completion date.
+Otherwise, there will be a delay with installation.